 Instead, we had an absolutely fire snap streak, forcing us both to charge our phones like three times a day.
 Eventually we figured out it was easier to talk via text before making the jump to Skype calls.
 It was weird falling in love with someone who you probably aren't going to ever see again, but it happened.
 And one day Luke told me he was planning a trip to Colorado for the end of the summer.
-By the time I picked him up from the airport that very first time, we had been dating for almost exactly a month, but hadn't spent a minute together in real life.
+By the time I picked him up from the airport that very first time, we had been dating for almost exactly a month, but hadn't spent a minute together in real life during our whole relationship.
 I wasn't sure if we'd hug when he came off the plane (we did, it was stumbly and awkward) or if we could hold hands right away (we didn't).